-Before you can start putting away money for a rainy day, you need to ensure you have surplus from your monthly income plus make savings in your day-to-day spending.
+Before you can start putting away money for a rainy day – ideally 3 to 6 months net annual income, you need to make savings in your day-to-day spending.
 The key to saving is breaking old habits and fostering new ones, so you must be willing to adopt a new approach to spending to start seeing savings.
 Remember personal finance is 20% knowledge and 80% behaviour.
 Here is the A to Z of a saving mentality :

 A is for assessing the situation